 It's never, ever a good idea to carry a balance.
 But there are times when life gets awful messy and it's good to have a low-interest credit card on hand.

 If you're in credit card debt, transferring your balance to a credit card with a zero percent intro offer can save you a lot of money.
 There are some good options on the market right now, but I like the Citi Simplicity® Card - No Late Fees Ever from our partner Citi.

 This card gives you 21 months to pay off your debt.
 Although this card does offer an intro rate for purchases, I suggest you focus on paying off the debt.
 Try to resist the urge to use this card for purchases and throw all your extra money at the debt.

-After the intro period ends, you'll get a regular rate between 12.99% and 22.99%.
+After the intro period ends, you'll get a regular rate between 14.24% and 24.24% variable.
 This card is also a bit forgiving if you make a late payment.
 There are no late fees or penalty fees.

-Best Airline-Branded Credit Card: Southwest Airlines Rapid Rewards® Premier Credit Card — Free Flight
+Airline-Branded: Southwest Rapid Rewards® Premier Credit Card — Free Flight

 Any credit card with a free flight gets my attention.
-With the Southwest Airlines Rapid Rewards® Premier Credit Card, you can earn 25,000 bonus points when you spend $1,000 within the first three months, which equals a little more than $350 on a "Wanna Get Away?" fare.
+With the Southwest Rapid Rewards® Premier Credit Card, you can earn 40,000 bonus points when you spend $1,000 within the first three months.
 Okay, that's just plain awesome.
 Earn enough points and you also get a Companion Pass good for one whole year.

 Now, there are people who totally love Southwest, and there are those who don't because they don't like the boarding process or the lack of first-class seating.
 This is an individual thing.
 There's a $99 annual fee, but if you love Southwest, the rewards are worth the fee.